WAN Security

 Diagram: SD WAN traffic steering.
 Source Cisco.

-SD-WAN Security Features: DIA
+SD-WAN Key Security Feature: DIA

 With SD-WAN, we can now instead go directly from the branch through DIA to the applications hosted in the Cloud by leveraging DNS and geo-location services for the best possible performance.
 This, however, presents different types of attack surfaces that we need to deal with.